thillRobot/seam_detection/README.md

 ### troubleshoot with auborobot

+To use this package with the aubo robot, uncomment and enable compiling of the aubo robot system node in `CMakeLists.txt`.
+These nodes will not compile by default to allow for use in docker and on other platforms.

+#### issues
 i see the following error when i try to publish to andriod_gui/gcode_cmd
 ```
 [ERROR] [1692989638.343471973]: Client [/rostopic_17739_1692988617268] wants topic /android_gui/gcode_cmd to have datatype/md5sum [aubo_control/gcodeAction/8261e41e53803494ec669905817b139c], but our version has [aubo_control/gcodeAction/a83a0e1a726f23e73947f0f4e478e627].
 Dropping connection.